Skip to main content

 instead ask the initiator to start the IKE_INTERMEDIATE exchange for

 the list to be sent in.
-In this case the responder includes
+This would allow using IKE fragmentation

-SUPPORTED_AUTH_METHODS notification containing no data in the
+responder includes SUPPORTED_AUTH_METHODS notification containing no

-IKE_SA_INIT response.
+data in the IKE_SA_INIT response.

 If the initiator receives the empty SUPPORTED_AUTH_METHODS